oszuidwest/zwfm-odrbuilds/README.md

 ## Using Docker Images

-Pre-built Docker images are available for all variants on Debian 13 (Trixie) with AMD64 and ARM64 support:
+Pre-built Docker images are available for all variants on Debian 12 (Bookworm) with AMD64 and ARM64 support:

 ### Docker Image List
 - **ODR-PadEnc**: `ghcr.io/oszuidwest/odr-padenc:latest`